<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 You'll find two main styles of motorcycle neck protectors: neck braces and neck collars.
 There's an important distinction to be made between the two, so let's touch on each briefly.

-A motorcycle neck brace is a full-coverage protector, designed to limit movement and impact forces both front to back and side to side.
-These are the motorcycle neck protectors you'll often see racers wearing, whether during stadium supercross or high-speed desert rallies.
+A motorcycle neck brace is a full-coverage protector, designed to limit movement and impacts both front to back and side to side.
+These are the motorcycle neck protectors you'll see racers wearing at stadium supercross or in high-speed desert rallies.

 If you're looking to get serious about safety, we think some form of neck protection is a smart investment.
 To that end here are our favorite options for both motorcycle neck braces and minimalist neck collars.